 Thank you for considering to adopt an animal in need of a forever home.
 Each year, we care for tens of thousands of homeless animals.
 We are grateful to compassionate individuals like you who provide loving homes – and a second chance – for these amazing animals.

 1.)
 View adoptable pets

-Adoption counselors are there to help answer questions and assist with meeting animals.
+Adoption counsellors are there to help answer questions and assist with meeting animals.
 We disclose all information we can about the animal so you can make an informed decision.

-If you’re interested in a certain animal, an adoption counselor will go over their behaviour and medical file with you.
-When a match is successful, many animals are ready to go home the same day.
+If you’re interested in a certain animal, an adoption counsellor will go over their behaviour and medical file with you.
+If a match is successful, the majority of animals are ready to go home the same day.

 4.)
 Complete the adoption

 Adoptions are processed with the applicant unless other arrangements have been confirmed with staff.
 You’ll need to bring government issued photo identification.
-Check your local BC SPCA branch for current fees and learn what the adoption fee includes.
+Check your local BC SPCA animal centre for current fees and learn what the adoption fee includes.

 Change can be scary for any new pet.
 Set up your new pet’s supplies and make your home safe for them before their arrival so they can have an easier transition.